 These can be 90-day programs, 120-day services, or some may last up to a year.
 Each long-term drug rehab center is different for what they will offer their clients, but it will start with a detox, and then progress into therapy and counseling.
 Drugs and alcohol do take a tremendous physical and psychological toll on the body.
-Longer drug treatment options can helpfully rehabilitate a person, to repair and correct this damage.
+Longer drug treatment options can help fully rehabilitate a person, to repair and correct this damage.
 This can address the underlying issues connected to the addiction, and the reasons why someone started to abuse drugs and alcohol.
 It does take time to address these problems, and long-term drug treatment services can ensure it is done properly.

 Most drug users in the state of Arizona are male, contributing to slightly over 60%.
 Some of the commonly abused drugs in the state include cocaine, heroin, marijuana, and methamphetamine.
 Prescription drug abuse is also a problem throughout the state, primarily including the use and abuse of synthetic opioids.
-The National Institute on Drug Abuse reports that there has been a 76% increase in opioid-related deaths since 2013.
-When 2017 rolled around, there were over 928 deaths because of opioids, which is a rate of 13.5 deaths per 100,000 persons.
+The National Institute on Drug Abuse (NIDA) reports that there has been a 76% increase in opioid-related deaths since 2013.
+When 2018 rolled around, there were 1,106 deaths because of opioids, which is a rate of 15.9 deaths per 100,000 persons.
 Opioids are some dangerous drugs, and synthetic opioids are unpredictable.
-You will never know what the dose is, and how potent the drug will be until it is too late.
+You never know what the dose is, and how potent the drug will be until it is too late.
 When you become addicted to opioids, you will need medical detox and long-term residential drug treatment.
 Other opioids such as heroin have also been on the rise, over a 5-year period since 2013.
 During this time, heroin-related deaths have gone up from over 100 to well over 300 each year.
 Drug and alcohol treatment is the only way to treat these dangerous addictions.
 Long-term drug rehab services will provide you with the best opportunities to ensure you can become fully rehabilitated.

 The second problem is easier to address.
 Some health insurance policies will actually cover the cost of the rehab program.
-If the addict has one of these types of a program they are going to have to read very carefully.
+If the addict has one of these types of a program they are going to have to read their policy coverage very carefully.
 There are usually restrictions and qualifications attached to the policy.

 If the addict does not have the correct health insurance, they should be able to get some help from the federal government.
 There are several residential drug treatment programs in Arizona that will allow the use of Medicaid to offset the cost of residential programs.
 These usually are not the most luxurious of programs, but the counseling is good and that is the only thing that matters.